shabeer-syed/ACEs/definitions.md

 Coping responses may vary as a function of the level of need to escape distress and harm, ranging from immediate escape (e.g. violence, substance misuse, abandonment/neglect), to stronger forms of avoidance (e.g. avoiding going out, which reduce social support systems in the longer-term) ([7](https://link.springer.com/article/10.1023/B:JOBA.0000007455.08539.94))

 The model, therefore, considers families as resilient and constantly striving to cope using different strategies and resources at hand (e.g. protective factors).
+The model also help separate the *adverse experience* from the *adverse stress* response of the child, overcoming previous study limitations of [reverse causality] when looking at long-term outcomes.
 We consider ACEs recorded at the family level (middle segment) amenable to service level intervention and relevant to electronic health records (see above for all criteria).

-### ACEs and family violence as a function of cumulative adversity
+### More  family violence as a function of cumulative adversity
-Here, the reference standard (outcome) was any occurrence of child maltreatment (CM) and maternal intimate partner violence (mIPV) up to 5-years post-birth.
-CM and mIPV are clinically important.
-They reflect a need for intervention and are likely outcomes based on the cumulation of adversity.
-CM and mIPV also separate the *adverse experience* from the *adverse stress* response of the child, overcoming previous study limitations of [reverse causality] when looking at long-term outcomes.
-Overall, we used a clinically important and theoretically informed outcome to validate the relevance of the selected ACEs.
+The reference standard (outcome) was any occurrence of child maltreatment (CM) and maternal intimate partner violence (mIPV) up to 5-years post-birth.

+Based on the above model, we assessed the relevance of candidate ACE indicators based on their association with a reference standard of family violence (any CM or mIPV) in a multistage prediction model.
+Consistent with our theoretical model, we predicted that indicators would reflect a continuum of clinical relevance, ranging from high need for intervention (i.e. high risk of family violence) to lower relevance.

 ## Definitions of the final ACE domains
 ---------------------------------